 5) A Congenial Atmosphere

-Upward communication ensures that the bottom-level employees feel heard and thus valued.
+Another advantage of upward communication in an organization is that it ensures that the bottom-level employees feel heard and thus valued.
 The superiors get to know their subordinates better, thus creating mutual respect.

 The labor-management relationship strengthens and a healthy harmonious environment is built.
 This introduces inclusivity within an organization and employee engagement peaks high.